Access the Series: Enrolling now in The Estate Registry. →

 Chicken & Ricotta Wonton Ravioli

-A masterclass in pasta architecture and brown butter emulsions.
+A in pasta architecture and brown butter emulsions.
 By utilizing delicate wonton wrappers to encase a mechanically pureed filling of cooked chicken, rich ricotta, and fresh basil, this rapid-boil pasta is flawlessly finished in a nutty, highly aromatic browned butter and crisped sage sauce.

 Prep Time 25 minutes